 How Long Do I Have to File a Lawsuit After a Workplace Accident in Florida?

-You’ll have even less time to seek workers’ compensation benefits.
-You must notify your employer of the injury within 30 days of the accident.
+To receive workers’ compensation benefits, you must notify your employer of the injury within 30 days of the accident.
 After that, you have two years to file a workers’ compensation claim for benefits.

 Contact a Fort Lauderdale Workplace Accident Lawyer for a Free Consultation